-1Puget Sound is home to 59 populations of Chinook salmon, steelhead, and bull trout listed under the Endangered Species Act, most of which continue to decline.
+1Puget Sound is home to 59 populations of Chinook salmon, steelhead, and bull trout, all of which are listed under the Endangered Species Act, most of which continue to decline.

 2Our greatest challenge is balancing the needs of the more than 4 million people living in the Puget Sound region while also protecting critical salmon habitat.